MCV-Software/TWBlue/README.md

 ### How to generate a translation template

-You must run the gen_pot.bat file, located in the tools directory.
-Your python installation should be in your path environment variable.
-The pot file will appear in the tools directory too.
+Run the gen_pot.bat file, located in the tools directory.
+Your python installation must be in your path environment variable.
+The pot file will appear in the tools directory.